buildpacks/rfcs/text/0000-rfc-process.md

 Additionally, for team RFCs, all team maintainers are given a binding vote.

 Votes are cast via reviews on the RFC PR.
 Accepting the PR signifies a yes vote while a request for changes signifies a no vote.
 If all members with a binding vote vote in the affirmative, the voting window may close early.
+In order for a RFC to be approved, at least 1 yes vote.
+In the rare case there are no votes, the Calling for Votes process may be followed again or the RFC may be closed.

 ##### Acceptance